 I will sing praise to Your name, O Most High.

 a.
-I will praise You, O Lord, with my whole heart: David recognized that God was worthy of praise with the whole heart.
-His entire being should be directed in affection towards God.
+I will praise You, O LORD, with my whole heart: David recognized that God was worthy of praise with the whole heart.
+His entire being should be directed in affection toward God.

 b.
-I will tell of all Your marvelous works: Here David described an important and often neglected way to praise God – to tell of all His marvelous works.
-Simply remembering and telling the great things God has done is wonderful way to praise Him.
+I will tell of all Your marvelous works: Here, David described an important and often neglected way to praise God – to tell of all His marvelous works.
+Simply remembering and telling the great things God has done is a wonderful way to praise Him.

 i.
 “Christians, so called, when they meet, seldom speak about God!
 Why is this?
 Because they have nothing to say.”
 (Clarke)